Curriculum: RN to BSN Online

 • Demonstrate leadership to effectively implement evidence-based interventions that promote patient safety and quality improvement initiatives within the context of the interprofessional team.

-• Educate diverse populations in health promotion, disease prevention, maintenance, and health restoration.
+• Educate populations in health promotion, disease prevention, maintenance, and health restoration.

 • Use scholarly inquiry to guide professional practice.